 allocate a part payment against multiple invoices or lines

 record income received that has not been invoiced.
-For example, property sales or grants received or Parliamentary funding
+For example, property sales or grants received or Parliamentary funding Pre-set certain income types for non-invoiced income, with the associated account coding and descriptions (to be created/amended by users with appropriate approval level).
+Also be fully flexible to allow coding to take place at the time of recording.

+Allow the processing of unidentified and unallocated receipts (“suspense” items)

+Calculate and process customer overpayments.

 input free text for invoice line descriptions with freedom to process to any acceptable account coding